jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 * `{:tcp_error, socket, reason}` --- any error that occurs with the connection
 * `{:tcp_closed, socket}` --- when the connection is closed

 We've also defined a `stringify_peername/1` helper function to give us a friendly name for a given connection.
-It uses the `:inet.peername/1` function
+It uses the `:inet.peername/1` function to retrieve the address and port of a connection and returns a string combining both values.

 ## Starting the server